Get Your FREE Guide Today!

-If you haven’t noticed, most successful entrepreneurs are visionaries.
-The vision doesn’t have to be grandiose.
+Most successful entrepreneurs have a vision.
+It doesn’t have to be grandiose though.
 Some small business owners are content simply doing what they love in the way they want to do it.
-That’s their vision.
-Some don’t mind if success comes as a drop or a tidal wave, as long as they’re doing what’s meaningful to them.

 That said, business planning is an integral step to building a strong, sustainable business no matter what your vision, but contrary to what you might think, you don’t have to create a plan before hanging out your shingle.